 5. Fat is your friend, not your enemy

-Keep it low to moderate on saturated fat, but indulge in good quality extra virgin olive oil, avocado oil, avocados, nuts and nut oils (and remember, cashews and peanuts are not nuts!).
+Keep it low to moderate on saturated fat, but indulge in good quality extra virgin olive oil, avocado oil, avocados, nuts, and nut oils (and remember, cashews and peanuts are not nuts!).
 Dr. Gundry recommends 12 tablespoons of extra virgin olive oil a day.
-Soak your salads and veggies in olive oil, make dipping sauces and dressings with extra virgin olive oil.
+Soak your salads and veggies in olive oil, and make dipping sauces and dressings with extra virgin olive oil.
 Be careful with nuts if you are trying to lose weight.

 Gundry MD Polyphenol-Rich Olive Oil

 Supercharged with 30x more hydroxytyrosol polyphenols than conventional olive oil, the Polyphenol-Rich Olive Oil takes the benefits of this traditional food to the next level.

 With its rich, musky intense olive flavor, this sumptuous olive oil is not only a supplement to your health but also the ultimate topper for avocado toast, eggs, salads, vegetables.
 You can add it to a smoothie, make pesto, or just take a shot of it.